debjyoti-m28/Airline_Booking_Backend/README.md

-# Welcome to Airline Booking Backend Project, a Micro-Service based Architecture
+# Welcome to Micro-Service based Airline Booking Backend Project

 - The followig are the different microservices which are inter-communicating through http requests: